ChallengeSY/nebunoid/manual.md

 #### Fortified Letters
 Fortified Letters is moderately more challenging than Regular Season.
 Every English letter is represented in this campaign, for a total of 26 levels.
 Save points are present in every level, except for the final level (which disallows continues instead).

+#### Patriarch Memorial
+Patriarch Memorial is a moderate 25-level campaign, comprised mostly of artistic levels designed as a memory of the past.
+Save points are present in every level up to level 23.
+No continues are permitted beyond this level.

 #### Challenge Campaign
 The 30-level Challenge Campaign amps up the difficulty several notches by spamming strong blocks like it is hard to believe.
 Every level demonstrates one or more of the following: Invincible blocks, strong blocks (some will be bio-regenerative), and invisible blocks that may lead to any of the preceding elements